gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 "Cognitive Complexity" (i.e. maintainability) issues.
 I agreed. <br>
 What started out as a simple effort had turned into a substantial collection of flags and recursive if-elsif-else (il)logic.
 It was becoming less and less comprehensible. <br>
-The solution was to write a mailbox class containing a finite state machine (FSM).
-The result is the `MailBoxStateMachine` in the `mailbox.py` file.
+My solution was to write a mailbox class containing a finite state machine (FSM).
+The result is the `MailBoxStateMachine` class in the `mailbox.py` file.
 It was another semi-digression, but well worth the time.
-I could offload much of the logic in the main script by doing that.
-Now the `main.py` script just had to instantiate a mailbox object along with the OTA object.
+I could now offload much of the logic in the main script.
+The `main.py` script just had to instantiate a mailbox object along with the OTA object.
 Much better.

 11. ### Mem Leaks R Us<br>

 Then things went nuts.
 I was getting crashes all over the place.
 All of them were related to memory.
 At first, I thought the issue was the Pico simply didn't have enough memory to support the new mailbox/OTA objects.
 Great, I thought, the effort to write those classes was wasted.<br>
-But I stuck with the debugging.
+But I stuck with it and continued debugging.
 Lots of logging and error-recovery code got written.
 I began logging all the tracebacks to files.
 Forcing a restart of the Pico turned out to be a pretty good stopgap for the memory issues.
 But that led to some crash-reload-crash loops.
 (At one point, I completely filled up the filesystem with traceback logs.
 Recovering from that was an adventure.)
 That led to another stopgap where I would limit the number of system resets.
 After crashing and reloading a set number of times, I would give up and let the system stay down.<br>